flenniken/collections/docs/collection-maker.md

 * run the maker command to write `cN.json`
 * move the folder to `dist/images` and build
 * edit descriptions in place on the index, thumbnails, and image pages
-* set order on the maker page
+* set order on the thumbnails page as localhost admin
 * set zoom points on localhost, then publish

 [⬇](#Contents) (table of contents at the bottom)